cypator/splate-api/source/index.html.md

 ## FIX Connectivity

-* The following are the ways a client can connection to the API:
+* The following are the ways a client can connect to the API:
   * Internet over VPN
-* VPN connectivity is routed to the nearest geographical instance - New York, London or Singapore.
+* VPN connectivity is routed to the nearest geographical instance - New York, London, or Singapore.
 * Access to the platform has to go through SSL encrypted TCP connection over the Internet.
 If needed, Cypator can provide all necessary keys and certifications.
+* Only one market and trade connection per client is supported.

 ## FIX Session Time
 * The session will be up the full week with a 3-minute scheduled restart on a weekly basis every Sunday.
-Exact time for restart will be scheduled with the client.
+The exact time for restart will be scheduled with the client.
   * StartDay=Sunday
   * EndDay=Sunday
   * StartTime=07:03:00